 1907 Top 'o the World, a musical extravaganza, opens on Broadway to a then-impressive 156-performance run.

-1938 Knickerbocker Holiday, Kurt Weill and Maxwell Anderson's take on New York's colonial mayor Pieter Stuyvesant, opens a 168-performance run on Broadway, with Walter Huston as hizzoner.
+1938 Knickerbocker Holiday, Kurt Weill and Maxwell Anderson's take on New York's colonial mayor Pieter Stuyvesant, opens on Broadway, with Walter Huston as hizzoner.
 It's Weill's first Broadway hit since his fleeing to the U.S. from Nazi Germany.

-1943 "The theatre—and its patrons—are increasingly assuming a tolerance that has too long been lacking," says Variety concerning the pairing of white Uta Hagen as Desdemona with black Paul Robeson as the title character in Othello, which opens tonight at the Shubert Theatre.
-Jose Ferrer, married offstage to Hagen, plays Iago.
-Burton Rascoe of the World-Telegram reports that this production is "one of the most memorable events in the history of the theatre."
-With a run of 296 performances, it is the longest running Shakespeare production to play Broadway.
+1943 "The theatre—and its patrons—are increasingly assuming a tolerance that has too long been lacking," says Variety concerning the pairing of white Uta Hagen as Desdemona with Black Paul Robeson as the title character in Othello, which opens at the Shubert Theatre.
+José Ferrer, married offstage to Hagen, plays Iago.
+Burton Rascoe of the World-Telegram reports that the production is "one of the most memorable events in the history of the theatre."
+It still holds the record for the longest-running Shakespeare production to play Broadway.

-1959 The Miracle Worker is the toast of Broadway tonight as the story of young blind and deaf Helen Keller and her companion, Annie Sullivan, is brought to life by young Patty Duke and Anne Bancroft.
-This show, which opened at the Playhouse Theatre, won Bancroft a Tony Award for Best Actress, and playwright William Gibson won the Tony for Best Play.
-The 1962 film starred these same two women, now winning Oscars for their performances.
-The play will run 719 performances.
+1959 The Miracle Worker is the toast of Broadway as the story of young blind and deaf Helen Keller and her companion, Annie Sullivan, is brought to life by Patty Duke and Anne Bancroft.
+This show, which opens at the Playhouse Theatre, wins Bancroft a Tony Award for Best Actress, and playwright William Gibson the Tony for Best Play.
+The 1962 film stars the same two actors, both winning Oscars for their performances.

 1970 Hal Linden stars as the founder of the Rothschild banking clan in Broadway's The Rothschilds.
-It runs 507 performances and proves to be the final collaboration for songwriters Jerry Bock and Sheldon Harnick, who had already seen their musicals win the Pulitzer Prize (Fiorello!) and become the longest-running show in Broadway history, up to that time (Fiddler on the Roof).
+It proves to be the final collaboration for songwriters Jerry Bock and Sheldon Harnick, who had already seen their musicals win the Pulitzer Prize (Fiorello!) and become the longest-running show in Broadway history, up to that time (Fiddler on the Roof).

-1987 Patti LuPone recreates Ethel Merman's role of Reno Sweeney in the revival of Anything Goes, which opens tonight at the Vivian Beaumont Theatre.
-This 1934 Cole Porter musical has been revamped, adding several of his original songs to the score.
-The show gained several rave reviews, especially for LuPone.
+1987 Patti LuPone recreates Ethel Merman's role of Reno Sweeney in the Lincoln Center Theater revival of Anything Goes, which opens at the Vivian Beaumont Theater.
+The 1934 Cole Porter musical has been revamped, adding several of his original songs to the score.
+The show gains several rave reviews, especially for LuPone.
 Frank Rich says that "Ms. LuPone is the top.
 She has lips so insinuatingly protruding they could make the Pledge of Allegiance sound lewd."
-The production will run 784 performances.

 2009 The David Bryan-Joe DiPietro rock musical Memphis, about a radio DJ who aims to change the color and sound of rock music, opens on Broadway at the Shubert Theatre.
 Chad Kimball and Montego Glover, both of whom starred in the regional bows of the musical at the La Jolla Playhouse and the 5th Avenue Theatre, repeat their performances for Broadway audiences as DJ Huey Calhoun, and his muse, Felicia Farrell, respectively.
-Memphis will go on to win the Tony Award for Best Musical, and run 1,165 performance.
+Memphis wins the Tony Award for Best Musical, and runs 1,165 performance.